The Idea of Iran: The Safavid Era

 Admission: £20 (Standard); £10 (Conc. & LMEI Affiliates); Students Free.

-Organiser: Centre for Iranian Studies, the Department of Religions & Philosophies, School of History, Religions & Philosophies, SOAS and the Faculty of Asian and Middle Eastern Studies, University of Cambridge
+Organiser: Centre for Iranian Studies, the Department of Religions & Philosophies, School of History, Religions & Philosophies, SOAS and the Shahnama Centre for Persian Studies, Pembroke College, University of Cambridge.

 Sponsor: Soudavar Memorial Foundation